sourcegraph/handbook/content/departments/technical-success/support/index.md

 ### SLA Achievement

-We want to meet our SLA (service level agreement) response 100% of the time.
-Meeting SLA response requires a thoughtful first response that summarizes the troubleshooting the support engineer has already done, as well as next steps.
-A response of “we are on it” would not be sufficient for us to count as successfully meeting SLA.
+Our main SLA (service level agreement) on tickets is time to first response (TTFR).
+We aim to meet this 95% of the time.
+Meeting the SLA requires a thoughtful first response that summarizes the troubleshooting the support engineer has already done or will do, as well as next steps.
+A response of “we are on it” is not be sufficient for us to count as successfully meeting SLA.

 ## Our guiding principles: